 Define a private field and initialize it at the time of its declaration.

 Use enum for the type of battery.
-Search in Internet for other types of batteries for phones, except these in the requirements and add them as value of the enumeration.
+Search in Internet for other types of batteries for phones, accept these in the requirements and add them as value of the enumeration.

 Override the method ToString().

-In classes GSM, Battery and Display define suitable private fields and generate get / set.
+In classes GSM, Battery and Display, define suitable private fields and generate get / set.
 You can use automatic generation in Visual Studio.

-Add a method PrintInfo() in class GSM.
+Add a method PrintInfo() to class GSM.

 Read about the class List<T> in Internet.
 The class GSM has to store its conversations in a list of type List<Call>.